chiliproject/vagrant/README.md

 deployments too.

-The default configuration will setup a PostgreSQL server, Apache + Passenger and a single ChiliProject instance.
+The default configuration will setup a PostgreSQL server, Apache + Passenger and a single ChiliProject instance checked out from the master branch.

 You can customize the instance in `data_bags/chiliproject/default.json`.
 Please refer to [the documentation of the chiliproject